TaylorBurnham/Unifi-Protect-Extract/README.md

     `UBV_OUTPUT` with the location for the processed output files.

+    `UBV_ARCHIVE` with the location to archive .UBV files for eventual deletion.

 8. Make the file owned by root and only accessible by root.

     ```